oceanprotocol/operator-service/API.md

         statusText: String, see below
         configlogURL: URL to get the configuration log (for admins only)
         publishlogURL: URL to get the publish log (for admins only)
-        algologURL: URL to get the algo log (for user)
+        algoLogURL: URL to get the algo log (for user)
         outputsURL: Array of URLs for algo outputs
 ```